Chart Color Schemes

 Residential development activity is lower than average in Holsworthy - Wattle Grove according to AreaSearch's national comparison of local real estate markets

-Compared to Greater Sydney, Holsworthy-Wattle Grove has significantly less development activity, 66.0% below the regional average per person, which typically reinforces demand and pricing for existing dwellings.
-This is also lower than the national average, reflecting market maturity and possible development constraints.
-New developments consist of 54.0% detached houses and 46.0% townhouses or apartments, offering a mix of medium-density options across price brackets.
-This shift from the area's existing housing stock (currently 87.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.
+Compared to Greater Sydney, Holsworthy - Wattle Grove has significantly less development activity (66.0% below regional average per person).
+This constrained new construction usually reinforces demand and pricing for existing dwellings.
+This is likewise lower than nationally, reflecting market maturity and pointing to possible development constraints.
+New development consists of 54.0% detached houses and 46.0% townhouses or apartments, showing an expanding range of medium-density options creating a mix of opportunities across price brackets, from traditional family housing to more affordable compact alternatives.
+This represents a notable shift from the area's existing housing (currently 87.0% houses), indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
 The location has approximately 340 people per dwelling approval, indicating a low density market.
-According to AreaSearch's latest quarterly estimate, Holsworthy-Wattle Grove is projected to grow by 1,823 residents by 2041.

-Based on current development patterns, new housing supply should meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.
+Looking ahead, Holsworthy - Wattle Grove is expected to grow by 1,569 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development